 - AC or Battery Powered

 - Battery Backup

 - Multiple Mode Alerts

 - Water Consumption Monitor

 Prevent water damage with mydlink Wi-Fi Water Sensor (DCH-S161)

 While the bells and whistles can be captivating, the reality is most people don’t need them all.
 The D-Link water detector is effective, budget-friendly, and simple to use.
 With wireless networking capability and long-lasting batteries (up to 18 months), you won’t need to connect to a hub or power source.

-Manage remotely with the mydlink app or your favorite virtual assistant (Google, Alexa, or IFTTT).
+Manage remotely with the mydlink app or your favorite virtual assistant (Google or Alexa).
 The built-in siren and real-time push notifications alert you of leaks.
 The unit is wall-mountable with an extra 5.9 ft cable, so you can easily place it anywhere water might appear.

 From budget-friendly to elaborate, there is a smart water leak detection solution for every need.
 Many devices can be integrated with other smart home products such as security cameras, smart locks, and smart thermostats so you can monitor all your devices in one place.
 Advanced features will vary according to your budget but no matter which version you choose, you’ll have peace of mind and protection from costly water damage.
 A small device can save you a fortune!